 Having worked on 80+ successful fintech products, Artkai is on a mission to help many more companies get the best out of their business.
 Everything in this article is the result of hands-on experience designing top-notch customer experiences that drive sales and increase profits for fintech worldwide.

 From this material, you’ll learn about:

-Digital onboarding UX design for finance and its impact on your product’s success in 2022
+Digital onboarding UX design for finance and its impact on your product’s success

 In digital products, onboarding is known as a set of activities that “hooks” the interested users and helps them establish a relationship with your company and product.
 In other words, it is a way to get people on board with your product and convert them into customers.

 The whole onboarding process can last for days and includes everything from interactions with your landing page to the post-registration in-product experience.
 The information display, registration, data capture, product activation, and first follow-ups are all important parts of onboarding in Fintech UI.

 Onboarding impacts your product’s success in many ways.
 It is the ”transition stage” for a user that determines whether they will become your customer or abandon your product.
 Any friction or UX challenge can scare customers away and result in an increased percentage of drop-outs.

 According to Deloitte, more than 40% of users abandon onboarding processes in digital channels because:

 - It requires information they aren’t willing to disclose yet;